-The project will premiere just before the presidential election.
-The work will be a timely commentary on the limitations and fears inherent in our political “choices.”
+The project premiered just before the 2020 presidential election.
+The work has been a timely commentary on the limitations and fears inherent in our political “choices.”
 In the shadow of the impending election, we are confronted with our fraught participation in the nation state and will necessitate radical, queer modes for re-imagining the relationship of our bodies to our haunted (national) home.

-Through queering the haunted house experience, this project will offer a critical look into the cultural fears of bodies in oppressive sociopolitical spaces.
+Through queering the haunted house experience, this project offered a critical look into the cultural fears of bodies in oppressive sociopolitical spaces.
 In a typical haunted house, viewers are faced with culturally dominant fears that take the form of recognizably scary objects and scare tactics, such as zombies, chainsaws and demons.
-Alternately, No Place to Go will connect audiences to internal landscapes of fear, allowing them to experience the ultimate fear that there is no place to be, no place to go for certain bodies in oppressive sociopolitical spaces.
+Alternately, No Place to Go connected audiences to internal landscapes of fear, allowing them to experience the ultimate fear that there is no place to be, no place to go for certain bodies in oppressive sociopolitical spaces.

 No Place to Go is presented by RedLine and 40 West Arts, and sponsored by Beston Homes Team, with additional support from the Scientific and Cultural Facilities District and the National Performance Network (NPN) Artist Engagement Fund.
 RedLine is a Partner of NPN.
 Major contributors include the Doris Duke Charitable Foundation, the Andrew W. Mellon Foundation, and the National Endowment for the Arts (a federal agency).
 For more information visit www.npnweb.org.